php-kafka/about/README.md

 If your project is missing, please feel free to create a PR to add it.

 ## Kafka Integration

 ### C binding
 [librdkafka](https://github.com/edenhill/librdkafka) is a C binding that is used by many
 official language bindings of [Confluent](https://www.confluent.io/), e.g. for Go, Python, C#, etc.
 It is also used in the extensions and bindings for PHP created by the community.
+:warning: many linux distributions are shipped with a very old version of librdkafka.
+In this case it is advisable to build a more recent version manually.

 ### Extensions
 #### arnaud-lb/php-rdkafka